Nastel/TNT4J/README.md

 Why TNT4J
 =====================================
+TNT4J is about tracking and tracing activities, transactions, behavior and performance via an easy to use API.

+Why track and trace?
+* Trace application behavior, performance to improve diagnostics
+* Track end-user behavior to improve usability, customer satisfaction
+* Track messages, binary, text, video, image, etc
+* Track location, mobility, GPS of your applications, users

-Several key features make TNT4J a prime logging choice for java applications:
+Several key features make TNT4J a prime choice for java applications:

 ### Log4j Integration
 TNT4J integrates with log4j or any other logging framework via a concept of an `EventSink`.
 TNT4J default integration is with log4j.